 Detailed information should enable potential adopters to consider better whether they want to proceed with the approval process and to reflect on the parenting needs of the children awaiting adoption.
 Detailed information should also enable them to consider their expectations of adoption, and the consequences for them and their family of caring for an adopted child who may have a range of complex needs.

-Where an enquiry is about inter-country adoption, it should be established whether the potential adopter has considered adopting a Looked After child.
+Where an enquiry is about inter-country adoption, it should be established whether the potential adopter has considered adopting a Child Looked After.
 Information should also be given about the policy on fees and an estimation of the costs the prospective adopter will have to pay to the agency and the Department for Education.
 Many people believe that they would not be able to adopt a child in this country but would be able to adopt a child from abroad.
-Where prospective applicants are likely to be considered unsuitable to adopt a Looked After child in England, they should not be advised to apply to adopt a child from overseas.
+Where prospective applicants are likely to be considered unsuitable to adopt a Child Looked After in England, they should not be advised to apply to adopt a child from overseas.
 Applicants can be signposted to the Intercountry Adoption Centre.

 There is a shortened process for prospective adopters who have already been approved as foster carers/adopters – see Section 6, Fast-Track Procedure for Approved Foster Carers and Previous Adopters Who Wish to Adopt.